Krever/presentations/README.md

 # presentations

-This repository contains my presentations, each in different branch.
+This repository contains my presentations.
 All of them were created with [gitpitch/gitpitch](https://github.com/gitpitch/gitpitch/)